rsupanta/django-blog/README.md

 pipenv install
 ```

-This usually installs all dependencies.
+This usually installs all dependencies.<br/>
 Then run:

 ```
 pipenv shell
 ```

-This will activate the environment.
+This will activate the environment.<br/>
 Check all dependencies by run:

 ```